noah-nuebling/redirection-service/README.md

 - The `&message=` param determines what text to display in the window while redirecting.
 Can be URL encoded with %20 and stuff or left blank.

 **page-title**
+(Last updated: 04.09.2024)
-- The `&page-title=` param determines what text to display inside the tab button while redirecting.
-It defaults to `...` (Last updated: 30.08.2024)
+- The `&page-title=` param determines what text to display inside the tab bar while redirecting.
+It defaults to `...`
+- When the page-title ends with `...`, the dots will appear one-by-one.
+Until, after the last dot appears, the page closes.

 **locale**
 - Some targets take an additional `&locale=` param, which opens the target in a specific language.
 Valid values are Xcode language IDs for languages our project supports, such as 'pt-BR' for Brazilian Portugese or 'de' for German.